 - Deleting Files From Your Backup Archive

 - CrashPlan allows unlimited retention of your backed up files, but there are times that you may want to delete files from your backup archive.
 This article explains ways that you can remove files from a backup destination or remove a backup destination entirely.

 - Enabling Windows EFS Support

-- In order to back up and restore EFS files, you need to run CrashPlan “as user” and set the proper permissions.
-This article describes how to tell CrashPlan to run “as user.”
+- To back up and restore EFS files, CrashPlan must run “as user” with the necessary permissions.
+This article describes options for running the CrashPlan app “as user.”